Overview

 We are a global all-cap/core equity manager.
 Our clients’ equity portfolios tend to be diversified amongst securities and industries,

-although we also manage undiversified mandates when appropriately in a client’s best interests.
-Sector exposure and single
+although we also manage undiversified mandates when appropriate.
+Sector exposure and single corporate issuer exposure are

-corporate issuer exposure is managed.
-In addition to the security selection criteria above, securities may be selected for portfolio
+managed.
+In addition to the security selection criteria above, securities may be selected for portfolio construction or risk

-When selecting individual bonds for client portfolios we factor in specific qualities such as credit rating, yield, relative value, liquidity,
+When selecting individual bonds for client portfolios, we factor in specific qualities such as credit rating, yield, relative value,

-issuer fundamentals, issuer risk profile, and effective maturity date.
-An analysis of the business cycle and the macroeconomic
+liquidity, issuer fundamentals, issuer risk profile, and effective maturity date.
+An analysis of the business cycle and the

-environment is also considered and may affect overall sector and subsector weightings.
-Each of the following attributes addresses
+macroeconomic environment is also considered and may affect overall sector and subsector weightings.
+Each of the following

-how we would approach management and security selection broadly.
-Each portfolio is tailored to individual client needs and
+attributes addresses how we would approach management and security selection broadly.
+Each portfolio is tailored to individual

-restrictions.
-These can create deviations from our standard approach, including, but not limited to, longer or shorter maturities,
+client needs and restrictions.
+These can create deviations from our standard approach, including, but not limited to, longer or

-longer or shorter duration at either the security or strategy level, and allocations to high yield bonds.
+shorter maturities, longer or shorter duration at either the security or strategy level, and allocations to high-yield bonds.

 Rating: